-It doesn’t matter how perfect your email is or how effective it is at converting leads because if your prospective clients are not even opening the email itself then you won’t be getting anywhere.
+It doesn’t matter how perfect your email is or how effective it is at converting leads because if your prospective clients are not even opening the sales email itself then you won’t be getting anywhere.
 Subject lines are the deciding factor as to whether your emails are ever going to see the light of day.
-Want to find out more?
-Or want to overcome the fear of cold calling?
-Keep on reading.

 A service provider will calculate your open rate by taking the amount of people who open your email, and they will then divide it by the number of emails that have been delivered.
 You must remember that emails that are not delivered, cannot be opened.
 That’s why this factor is not taken into consideration when determining your open rate.